udlearn/duration/README.md

 > Note that this utility does **not** currently support **locales**.
 All
 > output formats are in English only.
 If you need localized duration strings,
-> you'll need to implement that separately in your application.
+> you'll need to implement that separately in your application (check out the
+> `feature/locales` branch).

 ## Contributing